LiorKogan/V1/README.md

 - right of a negator (see Q12, Q22, Q288)
 - right of a _None_ quantifier, except branches (or sub-branch of a sequence of quantifiers that follows the _None_ quantifier) that starts with an 'O' (see Q359)

-Such typed and untyped pattern-entities are required to have no assignments; hence, trivially, no assignments would be reported.
-Such concrete pattern-entities would not be reported as well (see Q20).
+Such typed and untyped entities are required to have no assignments; hence, trivially, no assignments would be reported.
+Such concrete entities would not be reported as well (see Q20).

 Implicit latent pattern-entities are depicted with a **gray 'no report' icon** on their top-right.
 These icons are automatically added by the interactive pattern builder/visualizer tool and may not be added/removed by the pattern composer.